Large Language Models Are Human-Like Internally: Related work

 \subsection{Cognitive modeling and NLP}

 A key objective in linguistics is to understand how humans process language~\cite{Crocker2010-cp}, a goal that remains pertinent even in the era of LLMs.
-According to perspectives outlined by \citet{marr1982}, information processing can be examined at three levels: (i) the computational level—\textit{what is the goal of computation?}, (ii) the algorithmic level—\textit{how does the model achieve the goal?}, and (iii) the implementational level—\textit{how is it physically implemented?}.
-Humans can be viewed as an information processing model, and surprisal theory~\cite{hale-2001-probabilistic,Levy2008Expectation-basedComprehension,Smith2013-ap} provides empirical evidence as a computational-level explanation of human sentence processing (\citealt{Smith2013-ap,FRANK20151,Shain2022-qv}; \textit{inter alia}).\footnote{Surprisal theory has also been critiqued~\cite{Van_Schijndel2021-sm,Huang2024-qe}, particularly for its failure to account for the cognitive load incurred in complex sentences.
-Our contribution will be orthogonal to such criticism (see Limitation section).} According to surprisal theory, humans continuously predict upcoming information during reading, with cognitive load incurred by unpredictable information.

-Once the computational-level theory is assumed, the next question can be more relevant to the algorithmic level: \textit{with what kind of algorithms and representations, humans predict upcoming information}.
-The NLP community has developed various methods to compute next-word probabilities, ranging from N-gram models to LLMs.
-By exploring which NLP models best simulate human sentence processing, researchers can bridge the models demanded in psycholinguistics (language processing in humans) and those implemented in NLP (language processing in machines).
+According to perspectives outlined by \citet{marr1982}, information processing can be examined at three levels: (i) the computational level: \textit{what is the goal of computation?}; (ii) the algorithmic level: \textit{how does the model achieve the goal?}; and (iii) the implementational level: \textit{how is it physically implemented?}.
+Humans can be viewed as an information processing model, and surprisal theory --- humans continuously predict upcoming information during reading, with cognitive load incurred by unpredictable information ---~\cite{hale-2001-probabilistic,Levy2008Expectation-basedComprehension,Smith2013-ap} has accumulated its empirical evidence (\citealt{Smith2013-ap,FRANK20151,Shain2022-qv}; \textit{inter alia}).\footnote{Surprisal theory has also been critiqued~\cite{Van_Schijndel2021-sm,Huang2024-qe}, particularly for its failure to account for the cognitive load incurred in complex sentences.
+Our contribution is orthogonal to such criticism (see the Limitations section).} An orthogonal, algorithmic-level question regarding the surprisal theory is \textit{with what kind of algorithms and representations, humans predict upcoming information}.
+The NLP community has developed various methods to compute next-word probabilities, ranging from incremental parsers to LLMs, and researchers have tested their alignment with human reading data to provide insights into that question.
 This alignment is typically investigated by analyzing which LMs compute surprisal $-\log p(\mathrm{word}|\mathrm{context})$ that correlates with human measures (e.g., word-by-word gaze durations) based on the surprisal theory.
-Orthogonal to the exploration of various model architectures, this study investigates in which part/layer of a model human-like measures emerge.